rameerez/api_keys/README.md

 [![Gem Version](https://badge.fury.io/rb/pay.svg)](https://badge.fury.io/rb/pay)

 `api_keys` makes it simple to add secure, production-ready API key authentication to any Rails app.
-Generate keys, restrict scopes, auto-expire tokens, revoke tokens.
+Generate keys, restrict scopes, auto-expire tokens, revoke tokens, gate endpoints.
 It also provides a self-serve dashboard for your users to self-issue and manage their API keys themselves.
 All tokens are hashed securely by default, and never stored in plaintext.

 [ 🟢 [Live interactive demo website](https://apikeys.rameerez.com) ]